clixx-io/clixx.io/eventframework/README.md

 The idea is to move all hardware dependencies to libraries and have code that will easily run on different processors.

+### Installation

+	make
+	make -f Makefile.avr
+	make install

+Once this is done, a ~/IoT/libaries directory is created and the libraries are copied there.

+### Usage

+To make things easier, there is a python project builder that will create a project along with a makefile in your ~/IoT directory.

+	python mkproject.py helloworld

+By default, the project Makefile type is Linux.
+You can specify other targets with the -t option.
+For example, the following will generate an Attiny85 project:

+	python mkproject.py helloworld -t attiny85

+Once the Makefile is created, change to the IoT helloworld directory and run make.

+	cd ~/IoT/helloworld
+	make

 ### The easy coding style of the clixx.io Event-Framework

 The clixx.io Eventframework is based on having an 'Application'